 |Industry Sector||# Employed||% to Total||Average Weekly Wage|

-*Hospitality includes Entertainment & Recreation and Accommodation & Food Services.
+*Leisure & Hospitality combines Arts, Entertainment & Recreation and Accommodation & Food Services.

-^Services include Information, Finance & Insurance, Real Estate, and Professional & Technical Services.
+^Services combines Information, Finance & Insurance, Real Estate, and Professional & Technical Services.

 |MONTH||LABOR FORCE||EMPLOYED||UNEMPLOYED||UNEMP.
 RATE %|